JasmnC/python_concepts/notes.md

 3. Inheritance: we have subclass from superclass, and we can extend the superclass to reuse its functionality
 4. Polymorphism: allowing different objects to be treated throught the same interface, by overriding and overloading

+What are the four principles of OOP?
+What's the difference between __str__ and __repr__ magic methods?
+How do magic methods like __eq__ affect object comparison?
+Explain the difference between @classmethod and @staticmethod What are property decorators in Python?
+What's the difference between public, protected (_), and private (__) attributes?
+What's Singleton pattern?
+How to implement it?
+What's Factory pattern?
+How to implement it?
+What is the self parameter?
+What are abstract base classes (ABC) in Python?

 ### **2. `__str__` vs `__repr__`**